loganmeetsworld/buzz/aws.md

+### ASG
+Auto-Scaling Group.
+Scale your Amazon EC2 capacity up or down automatically according to conditions you define.

 ### EC2
 Amazon Elastic Compute Cloud.
 Also referred to simply as an "instance".
 It is a virutal computing environment.
 The templates for these instances are _AMIs_.